MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 Once enabled, guest users will need more than just a username and password to access your resources, and must satisfy additional security requirements.
 MFA policies can be enforced at the tenant, app, or individual guest user level, the same way that they are enabled for members of your own organization.

-## How is the Visual Studio experience affected by MFA policies?
+> [!NOTE]
-Versions of Visual Studio prior to 16.6 may have degraded authentication experiences when used with accounts that have enabled CA policies such as MFA, and are associated with two or more tenants.
+> Versions of Visual Studio prior to 16.6 may have degraded authentication experiences when used with accounts that have enabled CA policies such as MFA, and are associated with two or more tenants.
+>

-These issues can cause your instance of Visual Studio to prompt reauthentication multiple times per day.
+> These issues can cause your instance of Visual Studio to prompt reauthentication multiple times per day.
 You may have to re-enter your credentials for previously authenticated tenants, even during the course of the same Visual Studio session.

 ## Using Visual Studio with MFA policies